fiji-flo/x1carbon2018s3/README.md

-# Discontinued; fixed by Lenovo in new firmware release
+# X1 Carbon 6th Discontinued; fixed by Lenovo in new firmware release

 Lenovo released a new firmware 1.30 which is available on [LVFS](https://fwupd.org/lvfs/component/1023/all) and also available via [Lenovo Support Site](https://pcsupport.lenovo.com/us/en/products/LAPTOPS-AND-NETBOOKS/THINKPAD-X-SERIES-LAPTOPS/THINKPAD-X1-CARBON-6TH-GEN-TYPE-20KH-20KG/downloads/DS502282)

 After flashing you will need to enable it under Setup → Config → Power then select Linux.

 **But don't forget** to reverse this scripts effects and manual changes in your [bootloader config](#loading-the-override-on-boot) before rebooting.